OpenBankingUK/conformance-suite/README.md

 ## Release Notes
 * * *

+### v0.2.0-alpha (11th January 2019)

+This **v0.2.0-alpha** release introduces an example Discovery Template to demonstrate the headless flow for Ozone Model Bank for v3.0 of the OBIE  Accounts and Transactions specifications.

+N.B.
+This release is not intended to be run in sandbox or production so bug reports about this version should **NOT** be posted.

+Read the full [release notes](docs/releases/v0.2.0-alpha.md) (v0.2.0-alpha.md)

 ### v0.1.0-pre-alpha (30th November 2018)

 This **pre-alpha** build introduces some of the concepts to implementers before the official release.
 The aim is to foster an open and collaborative tool and support feedback to help develop the best possible tool.